PTR™ Blanket is on sale now! Use code SPREADTHEWORD for $2,000 discount.

 Navicular Bone Function - horse hoof infographic 4_facts_emoji_nature

 Understanding these internal structures is essential for maintaining your horse’s hoof health.
-At Gladiator Equine, we offer a comprehensive range of products designed to support these vital components, ensuring your horse stays strong and agile.
+At Gladiator Equine, we offer a comprehensive range of products designed to support these vital components.
+This helps ensure that your horse stays strong and agile.

 Common Hoof Problems and Care